Setup (Read First)

 1. Installation

 Install TarGene's dependencies as per the Installation section.
-Here I will assume that both Nextflow and Singularity are installed.
+Here it is assumed that both Nextflow and Singularity are installed.
 To make sure this is the case you can for instance try

 nextflow -v